 For the restrictions to be effective, there needs to be as few exemptions as possible.
-It is welcome there are limited exemptions detailed in the consultation.
+Exemptions on the basis of floor space and employee numbers should be removed.

 Avoiding exemptions is important to ensure consistency in the application of the regulations between different settings, to prevent loopholes being exploited, and to avoid undermining public understanding and confidence in the measures.